 The proposed methodology and a clear and diverse curriculum makes the Master in Tourism Management and Consulting program designed for university graduates who wish to acquire knowledge for the management, direction or coordination of any company in the tourism sector.

-Satisfactory completion of the program will result in obtaining the degree in Master in Tourism Management and Consulting.
+Successful completion of the Program will enable you to be awarded the degree in Master in Tourism Management and Consultancy.

 Regarding time distribution it states that:

 - Since it is a distance program and not subject to class attendance, a specific start date is not set so students can enroll at any time, provided there are spaces available.